top of page

 Most recently, I attended the University of Wisconsin-Superior’s 2024 McNair Research Summit.
 This conference centered around teaching McNair scholars the key to successfully attending a conference, and I found myself surprised at the amount of new information I was presented with even though this was not my first conference.
 I learned what role conferences play in a professional’s life, how to avoid burning myself out on a conference trip, which conferences are best for me to attend, and how to balance conference attendance with all the other responsibilities in my life.
 Although this trip was much shorter than the Maryland conference, I was still able to network with new McNair scholars from other University of Wisconsin schools throughout the day.
 It was also at this conference that I had my first opportunity to present the results of my first few weeks of research this summer.
 This was such a positive experience for me, and the feedback I received from my peers and our moderator have been very helpful in preparing for later presentations I look forward to attending in the coming months: the Family Promise of the Chippewa Valley Board of Directors meeting in September, our UWEC McNair Research Symposium in December, and the Celebration of Excellence in Research and Creative Activity in April.

-Give & Take: A Sneak Peek of my SREU
+Give & Take: A Sneak Peek of My SREU

 July 5, 2024